 Boone admits that at first she struggled with her decision and her own pre-conceived notions about community college.
 “When I first went to CCC&TI, I was a little embarrassed to be there.
 I was afraid people would think I just couldn’t cut it at a ‘real school,’” she said.
 “I only planned to attend CCC&TI for one semester and then head back to the university system.”

-Boone says her plans changed when she met Kim Roper, CCC&TI’s Director of Student Activities, who listened to Boone’s story and helped her get plugged in to several extracurricular activities including the Student Government Association.
+Boone says her plans changed when she met Kim Lackey, CCC&TI’s Director of Student Activities, who listened to Boone’s story and helped her get plugged in to several extracurricular activities including the Student Government Association.
 “She convinced me to run for President of the Student Government Association.
 SGA is still one of my favorite college memories.”

 As President of SGA, Boone says she enjoyed the diversity of students she worked with and got to know, as well as exploring her interests in government, politics and advocacy work.
 “There were college-aged kids like me, working moms and single dads all working together to organize programs that served our unique student body,” said Boone.
 “We also planned and executed two student lobbying trips where we set up meetings with government officials in Raleigh to express the importance of funding for the Community College System as a whole.”

-Boone says that Roper also helped her land an internship with the News-Topic where she gained experience with writing and publishing.
+Boone says that Lackey also helped her land an internship with the News-Topic where she gained experience with writing and publishing.
 Boone also did several spots on the college’s cable access channel during her time as a student.
 All told, Boone says that by the time she left the college, she had a long list of activities with which to build her resume.